GustavoPivoto/Study-of-algorithms-and-data-structures/README.md

 ## Description

-This repository is dedicated to the study of Algorithms and Data Structures.
+This repository is dedicated to the study of Algorithms and Data Structures using C++.

 ## Author